ncotic/ultrakarel-video/README.md

 - ffmpeg

 # Instructions
 Create a new folder, put `videoconvert.py` into it, and download your video.
-Download an ffmpeg binary from [ffmpeg.org](https://ffmpeg.org/download.html) and place the "ffmpeg" file into the folder with the script.
+Download an ffmpeg binary from [ffmpeg.org](https://ffmpeg.org/download.html) and place the `ffmpeg` (if it has a file extension, remove it) file into the folder with the script.
 Run `videoconvert.py` from the folder you created and follow the instructions.

 ## Note